swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 So if we read this file now, it'd be...

-    (unix shell) $ cat testFile.txt
+    $ cat testFile.txt
       This is the first line!

-Now let's open the file in 'a' mode this time.
+Now let's open the file in 'a' mode this time to append to the end of file; note that we write to it in the same way as `'w'` mode, but instead of over-writing the file, we just attach it to the end of the file.
 ```python
     > outFile = open('testFile.txt','a')
     > outFile.write('This is the second line!\n')
     > outFile.close()

 ```
-Because we wrote to this file in append mode, we get:
+Implementing the append mode via `'a'` returns the following:

-    (unix shell) $ cat testFile.txt
+    $ cat testFile.txt
       This is the first line!
       This is the second line!

 Aside: The first exercise
 =========================